taustation-fan/taustation-fan.github.io/README.md

 * You find or buy an insignificant item like a Capacitor or Beer Bottles
 * You put it up on the Public Market for 1/10th of the agreed-upon price
 * The designated buyer buys the item from the Public Market
+* You use the money earned that way to pay the listing fee of the VIP pack

 If you don't even have a 1/100th of the agreed-upon price, you might need to conduct this process twice.